davidrtorres/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/A. Pizza Metrics.md

 | 10           |

 ---
-### 3. How many successful orders were delivered by each runner??
+### 3. How many successful orders were delivered by each runner?

 ```python
 SELECT